 Born and raised in South Korea, Yoon Kuk Lee received his earliest musical training from his mother.
-At the age of 13, he immigrates with his family to America where he graduated high school in New York and enrolled at Williams College where he received first conducting experience – with the Williams College Orchestra.
+At the age of 13, he immigrated with his family to America where he graduated high school in New York and enrolled at Williams College.

-In 1976, he graduated with the honour title “Cum Laude” in philosophy and travelled to Austria, to study conducting and composition at the Salzburg Mozarteum University of Music with teachers such as Gerhard Wimberger, Sandor Vegh, Nikolaus Harnoncourt and Herbert von Karajan.
+In 1976, he graduated with the honour title “Cum Laude” in philosophy and travelled to Austria, to study conducting and composition at the Salzburg Mozarteum University of Music with teachers such as Sandor Vegh, Nikolaus Harnoncourt and Herbert von Karajan.

 One of Lee’ s early successes as a composer came in the form of winning the highest prize at the 1982 Austria Radio (ORF) competition, which led to public concerts and radio broadcasts of his music.
 A couple of years thereafter Lee accepted a teaching position at the Mozarteum University of Music.
 Since 1987, he has been making guest conducting appearances with the St. Petersburg Camerata, the KBS Symphony Orchestra of Korea, the Seoul Philharmonic, the Lithuanian Chamber Orchestra, the State Symphony Orchestra of Saloniki, South Czech Philharmonie Budweis, the Korean Chamber Orchestra, the Enesco Philharmonic Bucharest, Korean Philharmonic Orchestra, Szeged Symphony Orchestra of Hungary, Jyväskylä Sinfonia of Finland and Prague Radio Symphony Orchestra etc.